 - Deadpan Snarker: Scrooge.

-- Fire and Brimstone Hell: Scrooge has a vision of ending up in it after the vision of his death.
+- Fire and Brimstone Hell: Scrooge has a vision of ending up in it after seeing his grave and then falling into it.

 - Frothy Mugs of Water: Inverted.
 The Spirit of Christmas Present pours what looks like wine in a cup he gives to Ebeneezer to drink, and calls it the milk of human kindness.